-Learning how to improve emotional intelligence is a matter of mindset.
-To truly develop a skill set in improving emotional intelligence, you must transform your outlook so you’re in control of your thoughts and feelings.
-To get started, follow Tony’s exercises to improve emotional intelligence: the 6 Steps to Emotional Mastery.
+Is there a trick to improving emotional intelligence?
+Learning how to build emotional intelligence is a matter of mindset.
+You must transform your outlook so you’re in control of your emotions, thoughts and actions.

 1. Identify what you’re really feeling